nanvel/blog/2017/11/trading.md

 #### Cut loses short and maximize gains

-Money is not made on entries; profits are only generated on the exit or a trade.
+Money is not made on entries; profits are only generated on the exit of a trade.

 Exit strategies:

 - Fixed holding period
-- Target proce or profit
+- Target percent of profit
 - Exit signal
 - Stop price

-Should try to maximize profits when right and minimize losses when wrong.
+Have to try to maximize profits when right and minimize losses when wrong.

-The primary tool to cut loses short is stop loss, and the primary tool for maximizing gains is a trailing stop.
+The primary tool of cutting loses short is stop loss, and the primary tool for maximizing gains is trailing stop.

 After a trade is entered, the risk/reward ratio is always shifting, and a trader must act based on how the trade plays out.